7 Best Banks in Singapore for Foreigners Compared

 • OCBC has successful interests in Singapore’s insurance and capital markets and serves personal banking customers as well as small to medium-sized businesses.

-• OCBC (Overseas-Chinese Banking Corporation) offers a debit card that provides customers with the benefit of no foreign currency transaction fees and a zero-dollar fall below fee.
+• OCBC (Oversea-Chinese Banking Corporation) offers a debit card that provides customers with the benefit of no foreign currency transaction fees and a zero-dollar fall below fee.
 These features enhance the convenience and cost-effectiveness of using the OCBC debit card for international transactions.

-• 3rd largest bank in Singapore.
+• United Overseas Bank is the 3rd largest bank in Singapore.

 • UOB has seen its asset portfolio grow consistently in recent years with a steady cost-to-income ratio.